 The history of this haplotype is as follows.
-Note that the numbers that follow are all approximate, and I haven't gone back to the sources to find the error bars.
+Note that the numbers that follow are all approximate, and I have only mentioned what is considered the defining mutations in each haplogroup.
+Many other mutations are equivalent to it, i.e., they happened at roughly the same time as far as we know today.
+Also, I haven't gone back to the sources to find the error bars.
 Also, here I present only the lineage that leads to me, a summary of other lineages which populated India can be found in my pages dealing with the history of Bengal.
-In a similar vein, this description only traces back to at most a 100000 years back, you can find a cursory account of human evolution dealing with the period before that here instead.
+In a similar vein, this description only traces back to at most a 100,000 years back, you can find a cursory account of human evolution dealing with the period before that here instead.
 The data that is not from reading the original papers comes from the summary at the isogg web site.

-Some 5000 years later, and say 1500 generations back, people living in Southwest Asia, may be Iran, developed the markers M9, P128, P131, P132 and all of us who descended from him are classified as haplogroup K (the descendants of the other haplotype F people are today called F*(xK), and so on for the other cases below).
-His descendants are popularly called the Eurasian clan, and are a vast majority in Asia, Europe, and the Americas, though some K(xLMNOPST) are also found in Africa.
+Around 40,000 years back, and say 1500 generations back, IJK people living in Southwest Asia, may be Iran, developed the markers M9 and all of us who descended from him are classified as haplogroup K. His descendants are popularly called the Eurasian clan, and are a vast majority in Asia, Europe, and the Americas, though some ancient K are also found in Africa.

 The R1a1 group probably arose about 20 thousand years ago around the Hindukush mountains (or in Pakistan), and the depth of R1a1a is about 15–16 thousand years in the Pakistan-West India region.
 From there it may have spread across Nepal and India and to the north-east, reaching the Caucasus by about 12 thousand years ago.
 From there it seems to have spread to the Southwest through Turkey to Hungary and Greece, the Southeast to Iran, and northwards through Russia.
 Italy and Kyrgyzstan may have been the last major expansions into fresh territories probably 5.9 and 5.6 thousand years ago.
 (The eastern European expansion is of the R1a1a1b1 (recently R1a1a1g and, before that, R1a1a7), which arose in Poland about 11 thousand years back, and started spreading by about 8500 years back.)
 Meanwhile R1a1a1b2 defined by the Z93 mutation probably arose just outside India about 12 thousand years back, and R1a1a1b2a defined by Z94 near the Indian subcontinent probably more than 6000 years back.
 The history gets murky at this point: it is also possible that Z93 and Z94 arose as far north as the Sintashta culture; L342.2 defining the R1a1a1b2a1 may have spread further among the Andronovo culture, whereas the L342.2- was confined to the Srubna culture in Turkmenistan.
 In any case, the Z2123 mutation defining R1a1a1b2a1b and Z2124 mutation defining an as yet unnamed clade arose amongst the L342.2+, and probably spread east, west and south from the Indian northwest by about 4000 years back.
 In this young chronology, L657 defining the R1a1a1b2a1a probably arose on the eastward migration of Z94 people within India, and Y7 defining R1a1a1b2a1a1 arose amongst them around 500 B.C; the Siberian occurences being 16th century admixtures.
 Alternatively, these groups could have arisen among the Andronovo culture and moved relatively late to India, and were almost lost elsewhere, except isolated instances in Siberia.